-- 1) Will be issued a copy of this procedure and its attachments as part of their "new hire" orientation. - 2) Will become familiar with the procedure and the duties required during a Spill Response. - 3) Will attend Spill Response Training annually as directed by the FSS
+- 1) Will be issued a copy of this procedure and its attachments as part of their "new hire" orientation. - 2) Will become familiar with the procedure and the duties required during a Spill Response. - 3) Will attend Spill Response Training annually, at a minimum, as directed by the FSS

-- 1) Will provide both regular training (on-site) and drills (simulated and "Hands On") on spill response annually as well as provide the opportunity to attend offsite training. - 2) Will review procedures annually to ensure compliance with all required regulations. - 3) Will routinely monitor and, otherwise quality assure, that emergency response equipment and supplies are maintained in a high degree of readiness. - 4) Will conduct annual review of these procedures as well as LWD's collection system and the storm drain system within LWD service area to determine in advance any probable locations for sewage spills and the deployment of secondary containment.
-These locations will be included in Emergency Overflow Response Plan Training. - 5) Will review spill investigation and implement any required improvements to this procedure.
+- 1) Will provide both regular training (on-site) and drills (simulated and "Hands On") on spill response annually as well as provide the opportunity to attend offsite training. - 2) Will review procedures annually to ensure compliance with all required regulations and report the completion of the review to the Legally Responsible Official (LRO) for CWIQS Certification. - 3) Will routinely monitor and, otherwise quality assure, that emergency response equipment and supplies are maintained in a high degree of readiness. - 4) Will conduct annual review of these procedures as well as LWD's collection system and the storm drain system within LWD service area to determine inadvance any probable locations for sewage spills and the deployment of secondary containment.
+These locations will be included in Spill Emergency Response Plan Training.

+5) Will review spill investigation and implement any required improvements to this procedure as part of the annual SSMP Audit process.